-- Our Boarding charge is \$50 per night per horse.
-Attached are the barn rules for your information.
-Your cooperation is appreciated. - Helmets are required for all riders less than 18 years of age and strongly suggested for every rider. - A 50% deposit will assure your reservation and stalls are limited.
-If your visit has to be canceled we will refund your deposit up to one week before your visit.
-Please send your deposit to:
+- Our Boarding charge is \$60 per night per horse.
+Receive a discount on your boarding stay by becoming a member of Mackinac Horsemen's Association. - Please review and sign the attached Stable Rules document.
+Your cooperation is appreciated. - Helmets are required for all riders less than 18 years of age and strongly suggested for every rider. - A 50% deposit will assure your reservation as stalls are limited.
+Reservations can be made on our website at www.mackinachorses.org/boarding - We supply grass hay, bedding and daily stall cleaning.

-Mackinac Horsemen's Association P.O.
-Box 462 Mackinac Island, MI 49757

-- We supply grass hay, bedding and stall cleaning once a day.
 We have a low starch general feed available, provided upon request for a nominal fee.
-Supplements or other special requirements are the owner's responsibility. - Please bring any extra items you might need while you are here such as fly spray, bute, banamine, or other items of specialized care. - We do not accept stallions for boarding. - Please bring cash or a check to pay the balance of your board and your receipt from the Arnold Ferry should you use the walk-on boat option for you and your horse. - Vaccines should be up to date and proof of a negative Coggins is required.
-(Out of State travelers should also have a health certificate.)
+Supplements or other special requirements are the owner's responsibility. - Please bring any extra items you might need while you are here such as fly spray, bute, banamine, or other items of specialized care. - We do not accept stallions for boarding. - Please bring cash or a check to pay the balance of your board and your receipt from the ferry should you use the walk-on boat option for you and your horse. - Vaccines should be up to date and proof of a negative Coggins is required.
+(Out of state travelers should also have a health certificate.)